WilliamShih9/ACS-Shiny-API/README.md

 The work in progress can only query an individual year and an individual race.

-The following information is also in the "Information" tab of the application.
+The following paragraph of information below this line is also in the "Information" tab of the application.

 Each query takes about 1 second, so adding a large number of years, races, and
         geographies will take an extremely long time for the data to load.
 Turns out